Beni Baningime

+Derby County and Scottish Premiership side Heart of Midlothian.

 Early life

 Baningime grew up in the Lemba district of Kinshasa.
 He left at the age of 8, after his father, who was working as a doctor in England, moved the family to Wigan.

 Career

 Everton

 Baningime (left) playing for Everton in 2013.

 Baningime joined Everton at the age of nine.
 He is an academy graduate of the club and won honours such as 'The Premier League 2' and the Dallas Cup during his time in the Everton F.C.
 Reserves and Academy.
 Baningime also won the Everton F.C.
 Reserves and Academy Player of the Year award for the 2016/17 season.
 Baningime's senior debut came in a League Cup game against Chelsea in October 2017.
 Baningime made his Premier League debut as a half-time substitute against Leicester City on 29 October 2017.

 In January 2019, he was loaned to Wigan Athletic until the end of the season.

 On 1 February 2021, Baningime joined Championship side Derby County on loan for the remainder of the 2020−21 season, reuniting with former Everton teammate Wayne Rooney who is manager.
 Two days later, he made his debut for the Rams as a substitute for Graeme Shinnie in a 0–3 away league defeat by Rotherham United.